Richard LeFrak: Philanthropy

 LeFrak presides over the Richard S. and Karen LeFrak Charitable Foundation, a private charity whose mission includes the support of charitable organizations.

 Harrison has sat on the Board of Trustees of New York-Presbyterian Hospital since 2016.

 Controversy

 In 2017, St. Joseph's Chapel, the Catholic September 11 Memorial at the World Trade Center, located in the Gateway Plaza in Battery Park City, was threatened with closure due to the St. Peter's parish's reluctance or inability to pay a tripling of its rent by a management company run by LeFrak corporation and partners.

 Personal life

-He is married to Karen Tucker, a children's author.
+He is married to Karen Tucker LeFrak, a composer and children's author.
 They live in New York and Southampton.
 They have two sons: